i4n-v/react-fundamentals/README.md

-# react-fundamentals
+# React Fundamentals
-A project to learn and improove React and your concepts.
+A project to learn and improove React and your concepts 🔥